TheThingILearn/SDK-Emulator/README.md

 cd ~
 git clone https://github.com/TheThingILearn/SDK-Emulator
 ```
-⚠️if you download the source code manually and not with the command line change the name of the unzip file to `SDK-Emulator`⚠️
+⚠️if you download the source code manually and not with the command line change the name of the unzip file to `SDK-Emulator` and put the file in the home Directory⚠️

 2. make the script executable
 ```